ChrisWaites/theorem-prover/README.md

 and a proof is essentially a search problem.

-Although from a theoretical perspective this is sufficient, the goal is to also provide practical efficiency through means of guiding heuristics such as edit-distance.
+Although from a theoretical perspective this is sufficient, the goal is to also provide practical efficiency through various guiding heuristics.

 ### Usage